 FYI, Karina's soul-nourishing practice is not a religion, but I can attest it has enriched and deepened my own faith.
 I've helped Karina a bit here and there---encouragement, suggestions and connecting her with editor Lorraine Anderson in Corvallis, OR.
 I was honored when Karina asked me to write the book's foreword.
 There's just something about her that's extraordinary.

 What I Believe Welcome to the most personal page on my site.
-Here, I share the faith that defines me and brings me joy. — Debra Admittedly, posting experiences and thoughts about my faith is beyond my comfort zone.
-I’m a journalist who has worked for secular publications much of my career.
-It’s frowned upon…
+Here, I share what defines me, gives me purpose and brings me joy. — Debra Admittedly, posting about my faith is beyond my comfort zone It’s verboten for a journalist to admit to a religious bias.
+Yet isn’t not doing so an omission?
+The…